jcrecio/isabelle-proof-generator/README.md

 USE_MODELS_OFFLINE=<true/false>
 USE_WANDB=<true/false>

+MODEL_TO_USE=<choose the model>
+<choose the model> can be one of the following list: https://docs.mistral.ai/getting-started/models/weights/
+example: MODEL_TO_USE=Mathstral-7B-v0.1
 ```

 1. Run the script `json_dataset_creator.py` to generate the dataset as a json file containing pairs (theorem statement, proof)

-2. Run the script `proofs_to_mistral.py <dataset json file> <output jsonl file>` to get the file in the format Mistal expects for finetuning.
+2. Run the script `proofs_to_mistral.py <dataset json file> <output jsonl file>` to get the file in the format Mistral expects for finetuning.
 (Includes the finetune specialized prompt)

 The simple specialized prompt for finetune is:
 > *"You are now an specialized agent to infer proofs for theorem statements or lemmas written in Isabelle/HOL.
 You are going to receive instructions of what you need to infer, and you will also receive some context and the corresponding theorem statement or lemma.[INST]Infer a proof for the following Isabelle/HOL theorem statement/s: {theorem_statement}[/INST]{proof}"*